thevaachandereng/bayesCT/README.md

 library(bayesCT)
 ```

 Usage
 ------------
-See the vignettes for usage instructions.
+See the vignettes for usage instructions and example.

 License
 ------------
-bayesCT is available under the open source [GNU General Public License, version 3](https://www.r-project.org/Licenses/GPL-3).
+`bayesCT` is available under the open source [GNU General Public License, version 3](https://www.r-project.org/Licenses/GPL-3).